 Zero Cost

 This type of change order does not affect the contracted price.
-It is used to document scope-of-work changes that may not affect the contract value but impact project schedule.
-For example, the contractor suggests installing energy-efficient LED lighting instead of fluorescent fixtures (price remains the same) which can delay the project but help increase client satisfaction.
+It is used to document scope-of-work changes that may not affect the contract value but impact the project schedule.
+For example, the contractor suggests installing energy-efficient LED lighting instead of fluorescent fixtures (price remains the same), which can delay the project but help increase client satisfaction.

 -